You raise me up

 You raise me up to walk on stormy seas

 Like everyone, Kylie has had ups and downs in her life.
-In particular, for many years before the NDIS, workplaces lacked the right understanding of the support needed for people with intellectual disability.
-Her talks highlight some readily understandable ways we all may assist people less able than ourselves so they are confident and included in all our communities.
+In particular, she has worked in places where intellectual disability was not understood and the right support not provided.
+Her talks highlight some ways we all may assist people less able than ourselves so they are confident and included in all our communities.

 ‘Really, I want to speak up for people who can’t.
 We all need to be understood and supported.’Kylie Scott